hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up the load balancer with *MetalLB*

-You can install *MetalLB* and set up the load balancer in the K8s cluster by following up the blog post [Setting up the load balancer with MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/).
+You can install *MetalLB* and set up the load balancer in the K8s cluster by following the instructions shown in the blog post [Setting up the load balancer with MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/).

 H﻿ere is the deployed *MetalLB* to the namespace *metallb-system* in the cluster: